David3D-AndweM/Conservation_Zampulse/README.md

 Try my application here
 ![Link to deployed app]((https://conservation-zampulse-1.onrender.com/))

-Zampulse is a Django-based web application created to help you manage your projects efficiently.
+Zampulse is a Django-based web application, It is a new initiative aimed at unifying community efforts in freshwater conservation.
+It will act as a central platform where users can share and access information about freshwater issues in Zambia and The stories will be used to mobilise support for policy reforms and community-based conservation efforts in Chingola, Zambia.
+The goal is to raise awareness, strengthen local communities, and promote sustainable solutions..

 This documentation provides an overview of the project structure, setup instructions, and key features.

 ## Features